oakmac/jquery-login-form/README.md

   active.
 The user should not be able to re-submit the form or edit their username or password while a login attempt is ongoing.
-- If there is an error, the Login Form should show an appropriate error above Login button, but below the Password field.
+- If there is an error, the Login Form should show an appropriate error above the Login button, but below the Password field.
 - If the login was successful, the user should be redirected to the homepage at `http://127.0.0.1:7979/index.html`
 - Jeff has instructed you to fail the login attempt and show an appropriate error message to the user if it takes longer than 15 seconds for the server to respond.
-Be sure to cancel any pending AJAX requests you have made if this happens.
+Be sure to cancel any pending AJAX requests if this happens!

 ## Phase 3 - Help Center Modals